lauval/lauval.github.io/_posts/2024-12-17-sample-post.md

 ## Code Highlighting

 We can also display code snippets with syntax highlighting.

-Here is a Python function that implements a simple vector addition:
+### Option 1: Standard Markdown (Recommended)
+With the latest configuration changes, standard fenced code blocks now support line numbers and proper spacing automatically:

 ```python
 import numpy as np